TheEvergreenStateCollege/upper-division-cs-24-25/dof-25wi/FieldTrip.md

 * We still need a second van driver, leaving early to arrive back on campus at 3:30pm.
 * Will and Daniel volunteer to be drivers, need to take 15 min canvas course.

 * Bring your driver's license to Motor Pool.
-Paul will go after class.
+Paul and Daniel will go after class.

-(Paul will be the backup driver)
+(Paul will be the backup driver).

-Day before: drivers have to pick up keys on Friday (2/21)
+Day before: drivers can pick up keys on Friday (2/21).

+Pack:

+* a Bag lunch
+* Cold weather clothing
+* (phone) camera for pictures, with Ocean Green's permission

 * 9:00am Meet in Parking Lot C, Drive to Longview, WA
 * 11:00am Arrive at Oceans Greens, tour.